JO DAVIESS COUNTY

 The Army and the LRA continue to work toward the goal of completing the transfer of the industrial property of the Lower Post for the beneficial use of the community.
 This process has been assisted by the determination of several areas as uncontaminated.
 The process will be further assisted by the expeditious placement of effective land use controls on other areas that provide opportunities for industrial use.

-Army has submitted for review, and U.S. EPA concurred with, FOSTs for Depot Old Access Road, Army Depot Road, LRA Parcel 3 and LRA Parcel 17A.
+During the past fiscal year, Army has submitted for review, and U.S. EPA concurred with, FOSTs for Depot Old Access Road, Army Depot Road, LRA Parcel 3 and LRA Parcel 17A.
 Based upon U.S. EPA's review of the FOST for Parcel 14, the issue of whether the Army will select a CERCLA remedy for that portion of Parcel 14 upon which munitions debris was found is under discussion among the FFA parties.
 The issue emplacement of institutional controls to address the acute hazards posed by the potential existence of MEC on the site by way of a ROD remains.

 ContactsRemedial Project Manager, U.S. EPA